 The number of sources included in our analysis is significantly larger than that in typical SNe Ia catalogues available today.
-This deliberate choice allows us to study the irreducible systematic biases due to SN blocking that persist despite the high quality of the data.
-Similarly, we assume vanishing measurement errors on the redshift and luminosity distance of individual sources, such that the scatter in the Hubble diagram is entirely due to the Doppler and gravitational lensing effects discussed above.
+This deliberate choice allowed us to study the irreducible systematic biases due to SN blocking that persist despite the high quality of the data.
+Similarly, we assumed vanishing measurement errors on the redshift and luminosity distance of individual sources, such that the scatter in the Hubble diagram is entirely due to the Doppler and gravitational-lensing effects discussed above.